gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-02/index.md

 - Allow not to create any resource on vpc-flow-logs

-Now it's possible to fully deactivate the `vpc-flow-logs` module passing the variable `create_resources = false`
+Now it&apos;s possible to fully deactivate the `vpc-flow-logs` module passing the variable `create_resources = false`